delfick/alt-pytest-asyncio/README.rst

 Note that if the timeout fires whilst you have the debugger active then the timeout will not cancel the current test.
 This is determined by checking if ``sys.gettrace()`` returns a non-None value.

+The object that is provided when the fixture/test asks for ``async_timeout`` can be modified by overriding the ``async_timeout`` session scope'd fixture and returning an object that inherits from and implements ``alt_pytest_asyncio.base.AsyncTimeoutProvider``.
+This is a python "abc" class with a single method ``load`` which is called to return the object given to the fixture or test.
+This object must implement ``alt_pytest_asyncio.base.AsyncTimeout``.
+The default implementation can be found at ``alt_pytest_asyncio.plugin.LoadedAsyncTimeout``.

 Overriding the loop
 -------------------